espocrm/documentation/docs/administration/import.md

 ## Importing into Target List

 When you import Contacts, Leads or Accounts, you can add them to some target list.
 On the Step 2, you need to add *Target List* field on *Default Values* panel and select a needed target list record.
-You can also use 'Update only' or 'Create & Update' import to add existing targets to a target list.
+You can also use 'Update only' or 'Create & Update' import type to link existing records with a target list.

 ## Console commands